codsen/codsen/packages/ranges-push/readme.md

 Also, if you miss a feature, request it by [raising](https://github.com/codsen/string-slices-array-push/issues) an issue as well.

 I know it never happens but if you would ever forked it and worked on a new feature, before filing a pull request, please make sure code is following the rules set in `.eslintrc` and `npm run test` passes fine.
-It's basically an `airbnb-base` rules preset of `eslint` with two exceptions^:
+It's basically an `airbnb-base` rules preset of `eslint` with few exceptions: 1.

-<small>^ 1.
 No semicolons.
 2. Allow plus-plus in `for` loops.
-See `./eslintrc`</small>
+See `./eslintrc`.

 I dropped JS Standard because it misses many useful ESLint rules and has been neglected by its maintainers, using half-year-old version of ESLint.